champyen/cltk/README.md

         - this package depends on libclc,llvm
         - for better compatibility, newer version is suggested, you can add PPAs of "paulo-miguel-dias/mesa" "paulo-miguel-dias/llvm-snapshot" before your installation.
     * for Intel GPUs, you should install "beignet-opencl-icd"
+    * for Nvidia GPUs, since nouveau hasn't support OpenCL yet, you have to install official Nvidia runtime.
     * for runtime check and information, please install "clinfo" and launch clinfo command in your shell.
 3. $ make
     * after this libcltk.so can be used